Site Map | Search Warsailors.com |Merchant Fleet Main Page | Warsailors.com Home

 03.25h Fourth torpedo hits the back part.
 Taranger breaks in two parts and sinks (AL 1137).

 All the injured men, who were in the starboard motor boat were given first aid.
 The 2 boats agreed to set a course for Iceland, so sail was set for Reykjavik.
 In the course of the day the port boat, being faster than the starboard boat, disappeared ahead.
-At 03:30, May 3 a westbound convoy was spotted by those in the starboard boat.
+At 03:30 on May 3 a westbound convoy was spotted by those in the starboard boat (according to Uboat.net, this was Convoy OB 320, but I can't quite get this to fit as this convoy did not leave Liverpool until May 8).
 Rockets were sent up and half an hour later they were picked up by HMS Begonia where the injured were immediately taken under medical care.
 The 1st engineer had lost a lot of blood and was in a very poor condition, having also developed a severe cold.
 On May 5 they were transferred to the British destroyer Wolverine which had a doctor on board.
-By this time the 1st engineer had developed pneumonia and was still in a very bad condition.
+By this time the 1st engineer had developed pneumonia and was still in a very bad condition (Begonia and Wolverine are both named among the escorts for Convoy OB 316, and Begonia also escorted OB 320 for a while).

-On May 10 they were landed in Reykjavik where all the injured were immediately admitted to a hospital.
-The remaining men, except for a few who had joined the Navy, were sent to Glasgow on May 14 with arrival on May 18.
-The 1st engineer's condition was very serious when they left, but he survived - see details on him further down on this page (all dates in this paragraph are according to the 2nd mate's report - "Nortraships flåte" says they were picked up by Begonia at 04:00 on May 4).
+They were landed in Reykjavik on May 10, where all the injured were immediately admitted to a hospital.
+The remaining men, except for a few who had joined the Navy, were sent to Glasgow on May 14 with arrival May 18.
+The 1st engineer's condition was very serious when they left, but he survived - see details on him further down on this page (all dates are according to the 2nd mate's report - "Nortraships flåte" says they had been picked up by Begonia at 04:00 on May 4).

 As mentioned, the 1st mate's report states that they set sail an hour after midnight on May 3.
 At 06:30 they saw a vessel far off on their port side and realizing it was the other lifeboat they altered course towards it, meeting up with it at 08:00.
 They were told by the 2nd mate at that time that there were 15 men in the starboard boat (this conflicts with the 2nd mate's own report, see the crew list below).
 After having conferred with each other it was decided to steer northeast in order to reach the coast of Iceland.
 At 20:00 on May 4 an aircraft was seen but it was too far away for contact.
 They saw land ahead on the port side at 04:00 on May 5 and course was altered towards it.
 At 05:30 a ship was observed ahead on the starboard side and course altered accordingly.
 The vessel also altered course and steered in their direction and at 08:00 ship's time, when about 46 miles from the coast, they were picked up by the Icelandic M/B Sigurfari (Sigurdfar?), skipper Bersør Guojønsson.
 The lifeboat was taken in tow and course set for Akranesi where they landed at 13:00 and were received by British military authorities.
 The following morning, May 6, they were taken by passenger vessel to Reykjavik where they were met by Norwegian naval authorities (the 2nd mate's report says the crew in the port boat had arrived Reykjavik on May 4).